Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 -  jSVN.
 A graphical 100% Java graphical client.
 See http://jsvn.alternatecomputing.com/.

-Subversion Integration in |SYSPRODUCTNAME|
+Subversion Integration in Tuleap
 -------------------------------------------

 The Subversion Repository
 ``````````````````````````

-Whenever a new project is hosted on |SYSPRODUCTNAME|, a new Subversion
+Whenever a new project is hosted on Tuleap, a new Subversion
 repository is automatically created and properly initialized.
 Each
 project has its own Subversion repository as opposed to what happens in
 most Subversion servers, where several projects share the same